symfony/symfony-docs/http_cache/validation.rst

 to the HTTP specification, "The ``Last-Modified`` header field indicates the date and time at which the origin server believes the representation was last modified."
-In other words, the application decides whether or not the cached content has been updated based on whether or not it's been updated since the response was cached.
+In other words, the application decides whether or not the cached content has been updated based on whether or not it is been updated since the response was cached.

 For instance, you can use the latest update date for all the objects needed to